Final Call: Silicon Valley AI Program Closes June 23.

 Building something purely internal?
 You can skip this.
 Planning to sell it?
 You can't.

 This one surprised the room.
-Make your product requirements doc shorter, not longer.
+The instructions you hand your AI should be shorter, not longer.

-Ask an agent to write you a PRD and it returns a sprawling document with several goals, multiple personas, a dozen features, and a stack of tooling assumptions you never made.
-Feed all of that back in and the agent has too many directions to pick from, so it builds everywhere at once.
-Mark told a story about a founder whose two-page PRD had grown past her own understanding of her product.
+Ask an agent to plan your product and it hands back a sprawling document: several goals, multiple types of users, a dozen features, and a pile of technical assumptions you never made.
+Feed all of that back in and the agent has too many directions to choose from, so it tries to build everywhere at once.
+Mark told a story about a founder whose simple two-page plan had grown past her own understanding of her product.
 She didn't recognize some of the features in it.

 The version we hand people is tiny on purpose.
-One clear goal, a short feature list, what device it runs on.
-A real engineer wants the long version.
+One clear goal, a short list of features, and what device it runs on.
+A seasoned engineer wants the long version.
 An AI agent at the start of a project does far better with the short one.

 5. Pick the tool that fits the job